emilypx/appfair.github.io/index.md

 The only requirement is a GitHub account that is associated with your `.edu` e-mail address.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

-## The App Fair fairground
+## The App Fair fair-ground

-The "fairground" is the name for the abstract service that acts as the platform for app distribution, and includes services for user authorization, and for validating, building, packaging, cataloging, and distributing the apps.
+The "fair-ground" is the name for the abstract service that acts as the platform for app distribution, and includes services for user authorization, and for validating, building, packaging, cataloging, and distributing the apps.
-The "App Fair" is the reference fairground, implemented as a set of GitHub repositories, actions, and policies.
+The "App Fair" is the reference fair-ground, implemented as a set of GitHub repositories, actions, and policies.
 These are defined primarily in the [appfair/App](https://github.com/appfair/App) repository, which also acts as the base repository to be forked by app developers.

 ### Introduction: the FAIR process